Solicitor (graduate entry) apprenticeship*

 Qualification, professional registration and accreditation

-By the end of the apprenticeship, you’ll attain a Postgraduate Diploma (PGDip) in Professional Legal Practice.
+By the end of the apprenticeship, you’ll attain a Masters (LLM) in Professional Legal Practice.

 To apply for a solicitor role through the Solicitors Regulation Authority (SRA), you’ll need to pass both the externally sat SQE1 and SQE2 assessments.
 You’ll also need to gain at least two years of relevant qualifying work experience with your current employer and pass a character and suitability test.